 ### The density of the population

 Population density affects how often infected, immune and susceptible individuals come into contact with each other.
-You can change the size of the initial population through the PEOPLE slider.
+You can change the size of the initial population through the NUMBER-PEOPLE slider.

 ### Population turnover

 As individuals die, some who die will be infected, some will be susceptible and some will be immune.
 All the new individuals who are born, replacing those who die, will be susceptible.
 People may die from the virus, the chances of which are determined by the slider CHANCE-RECOVER, or they may die of old age.

 In this model, people die of old age at the age of 50 years.
 Reproduction rate is constant in this model.
 Each turn, if the carrying capacity hasn't been reached, every healthy individual has a 1% chance to reproduce.

 ### Degree of immunity